 A breakdown of the component bog areas for the Mount Dillon Bog Group IPC License Ref.
-P0504-01 is outlined in Table Ap-2.
-These areas are also outlined on Figure Ap-2 (Map of the Mount Dillon Bog Group).
+PO-504-01-01 is outlined in Table Ap-2.

 Industrial peat production history varies across the Mount Dillon bog group, so there is a wide range of peat depths at present.
 Bogs close to Lanesborough tend to have shallower peat depths or have been cutaway, while some bogs on the periphery of the group tend to have deeper peat reserves.
 Several sites such as Mount Dillion and Garryduff have been mostly cutaway to the fen peat layers or in some cases to expose the underlying gravel/sub-soil.
 Several bogs in the Mostrim group have only been partially developed or have had no industrial peat production, and have relatively deep peat depths